Phoenix National and Literary Society

+History

 O'Donovan describes the origin of the society's name in his memoirs:

 I remember the night we met to give it a name.
 Some proposed that it be called the Emmet Monument Association, others proposed other names.
 I proposed that it be called the Phoenix National and Literary Society — the word Phoenix signifying that the Irish cause was again to rise from the ashes of our martyred nationality.
 My resolution was carried, and that is how the word Phoenix comes into Irish national history.

 (An "Emmet Monument Association", named after Robert Emmet, had been formed in New York in February 1855.)

 Originally the Phoenix Society met overtly, with elements of a mechanics' institute and drinking club, attracting scores of young men from West Cork and Kerry.
 It subscribed to nationalist newspapers and had meeting rooms, first in the drug store of physician Jerrie Crowley, and after his death in Morty "the Second" Downing's.
 It also began secretly organising paramilitary drills.
 In January 1858 an account of the speeches at its first-anniversary meeting was published in the Dundalk Democrat; it was later republished elsewhere, coming to the attention of James Stephens and John O'Mahony.
 Stephens visited the society in May 1858 and persuaded many members to become part of his inchoate Irish Republican Brotherhood (IRB), a secret society bound by unlawful oaths.

 There was a wave of concern in late 1858 about alleged "Phoenix Societies", encompassing not only that centred on Skibbereen, but also unnamed proto-IRB groups established elsewhere by Stephens.
 On 8 December, 15 members were arrested in Cork and Kerry.
 In Tralee at the 1859 Kerry Spring Assizes, Daniel O'Sullivan Agreem was sentenced to ten years' imprisonment for treason felony despite an exhaustive defence by Thomas O'Hagan.
 O'Donovan Rossa, Mortimer Moynahan, and William O'Shea were remanded in Cork County Gaol until the Cork Summer Assizes, and the other arrestees released on bail.
 Moynahan was the clerk of McCarthy Downing, who was the defendants' solicitor and chair of Skibbereen town commissioners.
 The "Phoenix trials" relied largely on the evidence of Daniel O'Sullivan Goula, an informer hired by Moynahan who turned Queen's evidence, a dishonourable act which stirred support for the defendants.
 The moderate nationalist press, which had originally presented them as misguided hotheads, switched to regarding them as entrapped innocents.
 After the 1859 UK election the three Cork detainees agreed with the new Liberal government to plead guilty on condition that they and Agreem would be released for emigration.
 The Phoenix name was commemorated in New York City, by John O'Mahony and John O'Leary's newspaper The Phoenix and by O'Mahony's "Phoenix Zouaves", a Fenian Brotherhood militia which became part of the 69th Infantry Regiment in the American Civil War.